-1. Micropipette (one of three) in a free standing Plexi-glass rack.

-2. Serological pipet pump.
+- 1. Micropipette (one of three) in a free standing Plexi-glass rack. - 2.
+Serological pipet and pump.
 Electronic device that allows for aspirating and expelling of samples by pressing buttons.
-Good for reducing fatigue, repetitive stress injuries.

-3. Sterile (wrapped) serological pipettes.
-Different volumes.

-4. Box of pipette tips.
+Good for reducing fatigue, repetitive stress injuries, etc. - 3.
+Sterile (wrapped) serological pipettes.
+Different volumes. - 4.
+Box of pipette tips.
 Note autoclave tape suggesting they were once sterile.

-5. Multi-channel pipet.
-Note the large, "off white" base partially obscured by the other items.

-6. Micropipette, full view.

-7. Beaker with a few transfer pipettes.
+Autoclave tape goes from clear to black stripes, indicating the sample has been autoclaved. - 5.
+Multi-channel pipet.
+The device is oriented vertically, and it appears that a multi-channel pipet is being used by a technician to the left of the image; to load samples that are on the computer screen (just to the left of #9).
+Note the large, "off white" base partially obscured by the other items. - 6.
+Micropipette, with tip, full view. - 7.
+Beaker with a few transfer pipettes.
 Not wrapped, so not sterile.
-Come in a HUGE variety of shapes, volumes, etc.

-8. Electronic micropipette.
-Likely has a rechargeable battery and a digital display.

-9. Multi-channel pipette on computer screen.
+Come in a HUGE variety of shapes, volumes, etc. Bulbs of transfer pipettes are visible about the micropipette. - 8.
+Electronic micropipette.
+Likely has a rechargeable battery and a digital display (lying sideways FYI). - 9.
+Multi-channel pipette on computer screen.
 Not an especially safe place to keep the device!
+Two trays of 96 wells are apparently being loaded by a device being held by a technician just to the left of the image.
+See point 5 above.

 The previous lab protocol can be reproduced for educational purposes only.
-It has been developed by Jim Wolf, and/or those individuals or agencies mentioned in the references (when present).
+It has been developed by Jim Wolf and/or those individuals or agencies mentioned in the references (when present).
+Jim Wolf can be reached @ 661-362-3092 or emailing him @ jim.wolf@canyons.edu